 The Secret Life of Bees takes place in 1964, immediately after the signing of the Civil Rights Act by President Lyndon B. Johnson.
 The Civil Rights Act is often regarded as having ushered in a new era of American history.
-With it the U.S. government finally defended African Americans’ legal and societal rights: blacks could eat in restaurants, use public bathrooms, vote, and drive without fear of legal discrimination.
-But as Kidd makes very…(read full theme analysis)
+With it the U.S. government finally defended African Americans’ legal and societal rights: black people could eat in restaurants, use public bathrooms, vote, and drive without fear of legal discrimination.
+But as Kidd makes…(read full theme analysis)

 From the first chapter, Sue Monk Kidd makes it clear that she’s writing a novel about the relationships between different kinds of women.
 Because the protagonist of her book is a young teenager who’s lost her mother, and the majority of the other female characters are adult women, the most important kind of woman-to-woman relationship for the novel is that between the mother and the daughter.
 Lily travels to Tiburon, South Carolina, in search of…(read full theme analysis)